mkumar-avit/in1804/README.md

 ##  Summary
 This program will connect to IN1804 and collect internal temperature data at a predefined schedule.
 It is fully functional and will generate an output in a CSV file similar to what is shown above.

+## Requirements
+This program uses some non-standard Python libraries:
+- PYTZ
+- schedule

 ## Next Steps
 1. Make the schedule timing a variable
 2. Add indoor / outdoor temps into the CSV